agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 - check if the **Subject**: matches the claim for each and the predicate too.
 - check for Dollar issues
+- insert figures by searching

 fucking helll finally 200 is over... no over to corrections and sending it to an STM.

+## Questions

+Do we answer "might, would could", "seems fair to roughly assume"?

+RD might look like a plausibly effective way to reduce poverty

+Do we look at calculations that lead to a probability?

+I don't understand example for predicate. **Claim**: avg income is greater than 1.9`$`

+Leaving out somethings that I don't understand in the such as "due to program"

+"It is important/interesting/surprising to note that the dev era was not all plain sailing"

+How to answer this?

+what about things that involve calculations?

+## Note to STM

+- **re-write Claim**: are used to split claims or breakdown claims
+- Main claims are between "---" lines.
+- I miss PPP or what this USD dollars is in many places...
+Might not change the outcome much but I am not clear on it and didn't bother for now.

+- In someplaces I used actual correlatation as I realized I could do it in calc.
+By that time I realized it I was quite far along and several claims already done.
+Not redoing the claims for which I don't have pnn

+  - All becuase statements are skipped. **Claim**: 60 years of public health improvements since 1950 increase cross-national life expectancy on average by around 8 years.